softvis-research/coupling-metrics-replication/README.md

 ## Publication
 * Richard Müller, Dirk Mahler, Christopher Klinkmüller: [Experiences in Replicating an Experiment on Comparing Static and Dynamic Coupling Metrics](http://ceur-ws.org/Vol-3043/short2.pdf), 12th Symposium on Software Performance, CEUR, Leipzig, Germany, 2021.

+You can find a complete list of publications on [our website](http://home.uni-leipzig.de/svis/Publications/).